September 9, 2024

 As we approach the final quarter of 2023, the commercial real estate (CRE) market continues to face significant challenges.
 For two decades, historically low interest rates have made property investments more accessible, leading to a period of robust property valuations.
 However, it is becoming increasingly evident that this era is ending.
-Here are five factors to consider as we navigate the current market:
+Here are five factors to consider as we navigate the current market.

-the market.
+The return of interest rates to around 6 to 7 percent for conventional 10-year loans has created a clear division within the market.
 It separates investors with prudent leverage, robust operating fundamentals, and prime locations from those who over-leveraged themselves with cheap bridge debt for marginal properties.

 Therefore, those that are properly capitalized will be able to obtain financing and pursue opportunities that marginal/less capitalized sponsors will not be able to pursue or obtain financing.

+In the multifamily sector, many investors leaned heavily on short-term debt during the late stages of the economic cycle.
 Today, they find themselves not only contending with higher interest rates but also grappling with rising labor and insurance costs, among other operational expenses.

 Those sponsors that do not have the ability to recapitalize transactions – contribute new capital – will not be able to obtain new financing for properties.
-With no ability to obtain financing, the owner will be forced to sell the property or give the property
+With no ability to obtain financing, the owner will be forced to sell the property or give the property back to the lender.

 The pain observed in the office market (dramatic drop in occupancy and corresponding values) cannot be solely attributed to reckless investments.
 Instead, it is a consequence of the realization during pandemic lockdowns that people can work remotely without a significant drop in productivity for certain industries.
 Companies are assessing their office needs (demand).
 Many tenants have determined that they do not need as much office space.
 Tenants are also upgrading to better properties that are well located, but smaller spaces.
 As a result, there is an excess supply of inferior-obsolete office buildings.

-stability.
+With the resetting of commercial property values, property owners, investors, and lenders are eager to see signs of stability.
 The achievement of this stability hinges on a clear signal from the Federal Reserve that its cycle of rate hikes has drawn to a close.
 Forecasting the Fed’s actions by the end of 2023 remains uncertain.
 The Fed must navigate a complex landscape that includes inflation, employment trends, and potential recessionary risks.

 Today’s environment is pushing investors to confront higher levels of risk when assessing the future value of properties.
 This shift represents a departure from the days when investors could depend on artificially low interest rates to engineer profitable returns.